Steve Wilks

-Steven Bernard Wilks (born August 8, 1969) is an American professional football coach who is the defensive coordinator for the New York Jets of the National Football League (NFL).
+Steven Bernard Wilks (born August 8, 1969) is an American professional football coach in the National Football League (NFL).
 A defensive assistant for most of his career, he was the assistant head coach and defensive backs coach for the Carolina Panthers when they reached Super Bowl 50 and the defensive coordinator for the San Francisco 49ers when they reached Super Bowl LVIII.
 Wilks was also the head coach of the Arizona Cardinals in 2018 and the interim head coach of the Panthers in 2022.

 Early life and playing career

 Wilks was born in Charlotte and attended West Charlotte High School.
 He played defensive back from 1987 to 1991 at Appalachian State.

 Wilks played one year (1993) in the Arena Football League for the Charlotte Rage as a wide receiver, defensive back, and kick returner.

 Coaching career

 College

 Wilks served as the head coach at Savannah State College for one season (1999) and compiled a record of 5–6.
 He coached college-level football until 2005.